-Delaware is characterized as an attorney-agency state for title insurance.
-In other words, title insurance is obtained from and written by attorneys in private practice who are acting as agents for one or more title insurance companies.
-Delaware is also a filed-rate state in that the rates for title insurance filed with the State by an insurance company are not subject to further negotiation by the insurance company.
-Not all title insurance companies have filed the full range of ALTA endorsements, and some endorsements typically available in other states are not routinely available in Delaware.
+For title insurance, Delaware is both an attorney-agency state and a filedrate state.
+As an attorney-agency state, attorneys in private practice work as agents for one or more title insurance companies and write insurance policies based on prevailing rates.
+These rates are set by the Delaware Title Insurance Rating Bureau.
+And, as a filed-rate state, the rates for title insurance filed with the State by an insurance company are not subject to further negotiation by the insurance company.
+Notably, not all title insurance companies have filed the full range of ALTA endorsements, nor are all typical endorsements available in Delaware.